About the Library

 During Lunch: Some days the library will be open during lunch.
 Interested students should report to the cafeteria to check-in and then ask staff on duty for a pass to the library.
 All students must be purposeful and not disruptive to others.
-Students are responsible for cleaning their tables before leaving. *The library will be closed 30 minutes each day during .4th-period for Mrs. Shuffield's lunch break.
+Students are responsible for cleaning their tables before leaving. *The library will be closed 30 minutes each day during .4th-period for Mrs. Rosales' lunch break.

 After School: The library is not open after school, except for prearranged club meetings and/or faculty meetings..

-Any time students visit the library without a teacher, the students must have a Smartpass and also sign-in via a library QR code.
+Any time students visit the library without a teacher, the students must sign-in via a library QR code.

 To Ask for Assistance: Students and staff are welcome to visit the library for technical support, online resources, ideas, etc.